Execration texts: Places mentioned

 The site Beit She'an may also have been mentioned in these sets of execration texts, but this site has not been identified with certainty.
 Byblos was mentioned as the name of a tribe in execration texts, but not as a site.

 Most scholars claim that the Šu-tu mentioned in execration texts and other Egyptian texts may refer to the land and people of Moab due to the text in Numbers 24:17 which refers to the Moabites as the "sons of Sheth".
-However, it is also possible that the term Šu-tu may refer to all people living in eastern Palestine, an area ranging from Wadi al-Hassa to Nahr ez-Zerqa, instead of referring exclusively to Moab.
+However, it is also possible that the term Šu-tu may refer to all people living in an area ranging from Wadi al-Hassa to Nahr ez-Zerqa, instead of referring exclusively to Moab.

 The Kingdom of Kush in Nubia is also mentioned in execration texts.

 Research

 The execration texts are an important resource for researchers in the field of ancient Near Eastern history of the 20th–18th centuries BCE and Bible studies.
 The first group of execration texts were published by Kurt Sethe in 1926, known as the Berlin texts.
 Georges Posener published a second group of texts in 1957, known as the Brussels texts.

 The first collection are inscribed on pottery sherds, and contain the names of approximately 20 places in Canaan and Phoenicia, and over 30 rulers of the period.
 These texts contain what is possibly the first known mention of Jerusalem, from the beginning of the 2nd millennium BCE, the end of the 11th Dynasty to the 12th Dynasty.

 The second group of texts are inscribed on figurines of bound prisoners discovered in Saqqara.
 This group contains the names of 64 places, usually listing one or two rulers.
 Seven known Asian countries are listed.
 This group has been dated to the end of the 12th Dynasty.

 An additional group of texts, the Mirgissa texts, was published by Yvan Koenig in 1990.

+The execration texts are mostly inscribed on (un)baked clay materials and written in black carbon or red iron containing pigments.
+An obstacle to still being able to read them after thousands of years is that these texts have faded over time.
+This has partly been overcome by applying multi-spectral imaging techniques to enhance their readability.